'Struggle, struggle, struggle.' What new and expecting mothers are facing in Gaza

 The circumstances of the birth was one of "the worst moments of my life," Saleh says.
 And each day since then over the past five months has gotten harder and harder.
 Now, sheltering in Rafah, a city with more than a million displaced Palestinians, she has trouble finding milk, food, diapers and baby clothes that fit.

-"Those who pay the highest price in war are mothers and kids," says Hiba Tibi, the program director for CARE, an aid organization that helps women and children in Gaza.
+"Those who pay the highest price in war are mothers and kids," says Hiba Tibi, a country director for CARE, an aid organization that helps women and children in Gaza.
 "They are becoming less and less hopeful.
 They are giving up."

 The United Nations estimates that in Rafah, where Saleh and baby Manal are living, a tenth of children under age 2 are suffering from the most severe malnutrition.
 But as you move farther north and farther away from the trickle of aid coming into Rafah, conditions worsen.